OC Transpo News

 Recent items ...

 Confederation Line construction in the central Transitway corridor continues this spring.
 Campus Station will close, and bus service at Laurier and Lees Stations will be reduced.
-Travel times and transfer points may change for customers using these stations.
+Travel times and transfer points may change for customers traveling in the uOttawa area.
 Check to see if your commute is affected, and read about other changes coming this year.

 OC Transpo’s Travel Planner now provides a full screen Google map to view your route, as well as multiple travel solutions to help you find the best trip.